Lackshan/desktop-ansible-playbook/README.md

 # Desktop Ansible Playbook
 This playbook is meant to automate the first time setup process for my PCs.
 It has been specifically written for Fedora.
+Additionally, it has to be cloned into the exact directory specified below or it will break.

 ## Libraries
 As I'm new to Ansible, I'm going to be installing the libraries into the ```library``` directory and adding it to this repo.
 This may change in the future as I get better at Ansible.